Should You Switch to Pay-Per-Mile Car Insurance?

 Is pay-per-mile insurance better?

 Per-mile insurance may be better if you don't drive your car very often.
 People who drive less than the national average of 12,000 miles per year are more likely to save with a per-mile plan.
-But if you commute every day via car or just don't like worrying about mileage every time you drive, a standard plan might be better.
+But if you commute every day via car — or just don't like worrying about mileage every time you drive — a regular policy might be better.

 Methodology

-To determine the average cost of pay-per-mile insurance, we collected quote data in California from Metromile to find its base monthly price and per-mile rate.
+To determine the cost of pay-per-mile insurance, ValuePenguin collected quotes in Portland, Oregon from Mile Auto and Lemonade to find each company's base monthly price and per-mile rate.

-We also collected statewide average rates in California for two top insurers, State Farm and Geico, to compare pay-per-mile rates with rates for standard insurance policies.
+Our experts also collected quotes in Portland for three top insurers (State Farm, Progressive and Geico) to compare pay-per-mile rates with rates for standard insurance policies.

-All quotes are for a 30-year-old man who owns a 2015 Honda Civic EX.
+All quotes are for a 30-year-old man who owns a 2018 Subaru Outback with the following limits:

 ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
 These rates were publicly sourced from insurer filings and should be used for comparative purposes only.
 Your own quotes may be different.